-Action: Targeted intervention in addition to an automatic warning emails sent.
-Additional engagement activity to be reviewed for these students and action plan agree i.e. refer for support and set expectations for future attendance / engagement as appropriate.
+Action: Targeted intervention in addition to an automatic warning email sent.
+Additional engagement activity to be reviewed for these students and action plan agree i.e. refer for support and set expectations for future attendance/engagement as appropriate.
 Follow up with a phone call and meeting the student, as appropriate.
+Targeted intervention in addition to an automatic warning email sent (email 2) - Where attendance is 0% and no contact with the University, student's enrolment will be terminated and visa sponsorship cancelled, student will be reported to UKVI.